 When Pan Am ceased operations, a team of dedicated people in the Pan Am Historical Foundation went to work to save the documented history of the airline.
 Since then, more historical material is coming to light all the time and continues to be donated to these wonderful collections.

-Over the years since its closure, Pan Am's historical legacy is preserved in these outstanding repositories: John W. Hartman Center for Sales, Advertising & Marketing History at Duke University, HistoryMiami Museum, and SFOMuseum (San Francisco Airport Commission Aviation Library & Museum); Smithsonian Institution; and University of Miami Special Collections, Pan American World Airways.
+Over the years since its closure, Pan Am's historical legacy has been preserved in these outstanding repositories: John W. Hartman Center for Sales, Advertising & Marketing History at Duke University; HistoryMiami Museum; SFOMuseum (San Francisco Airport Commission Aviation Library & Museum); Smithsonian Institution; and University of Miami Special Collections, Pan American World Airways.
 Inc records.

 John W. Hartman Center for Sales, Advertising & Marketing History at Duke University has an extensive Guide to Pan Am Collections.
 Their beautifully designed LibGuide on Pan Am will aid researchers and anyone else interested in the J. Walter Thompson Company's creative output on behalf of Pan Am -- images and ads that helped spread the Pan American brand around the world.